lalitparab786/Random-Forest/README.md

 4.__The problem statement__

-In this kernel, I try to make predictions where the prediction task is to determine whether what kind of salary should person have.
+In this kernel, I try to make predictions where the prediction task is to determine whether Employee quit the company or not quit the company.
 I implement Random Forest Classification with Python and Scikit-Learn.
-So, to answer the question, I build a Random Forest classifier to predict what kind of salary should person have.
+So, to answer the query.

-I have used the HR-Salary classification data set for this project.

 5.__Feature selection with Random Forests__

 Random forests algorithm can be used for feature selection process.
 This algorithm can be used to rank the importance of variables in a regression or classification problem.

 We measure the variable importance in a dataset by fitting the random forest algorithm to the data.
-During the fitting process

 Features which produce large values for this score are ranked as more important than features which produce small values.
-Based on this score, we will choose the most important features and drop the least important ones for model building.
+Based on this score, we can also choose the most important features and drop the least important ones for model Accuracy.

 6.__Difference between Random Forests and Decision Trees__